-Performance exhausts from manufacturers such as the well-known outlet Capristo Exhaust all have a common goal: let the engine breathe easier.
+Performance exhausts from manufacturers such as the well-known outlet Capristo Exhaust systems, all have a common goal: let the engine breathe easier.
 The lack of backpressure from a more direct and simple exhaust system means more fresh air can enter the engine as the exhaust air exits quicker.
 More air means more power; more power means more speed.

 On top of all the horsepower and efficiency benefits, an exhaust can turn your perhaps boring-sounding engine note into something naughty and fruity.
 Exhaust systems can be tuned by specialists to create all kinds of sounds, from a rally-like popping and banging affair to a more tuneful and exotic note; perhaps even imitating your favourite supercars, such as a Lamborghini exhaust with the right engine.

 ECU Remapping is an increasingly common and easy method of extracting extra power – especially if your car comes with forced induction from the factory.
 It’s a very popular method in the European car tuning community (where the vast majority of new cars sold are now turbocharged), but it’s also common across the world thanks to its ease of application.